Duxford's September Air Show is one of the biggest and most popular shows in the airshow calendar and often sells out.

 The easiest (but not the closest) train station is Cambridge, which has a direct service from London.

 Alternatives are Royston and Whittlesford Parkway, which is the closest to the show.
-There is No Park and Ride and there are NO shuttle busses in 2021.

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.